maxzuo/CS_4476_CV_Project/index.md

 ## Project Update #1

 ## Abstract:
 Not only is it important to understand what an object is, it is useful to know where the object is.
 We wanted to use computer vision to help the process of tracking objects by examining popular object tracking techniques and making apples to apples comparisons.
 After studying the popular CSRT object tracking procedure, we implemented opencvs implementation of CSRT and ran it on a subset of the TrackingNet dataset, the largest, free object tracking dataset, to evaluate its implementation.
-We received informative results of relatively inaccurate object tracking on the massive amount of data we ran the tracking on that took ~14 hours to fully execute.
+We did the same for KCF, implementing opencvs implementation and running it on the TrackingNet dataset.
+We received informative results of mildly inaccurate object tracking from CSRT and moderate to largely inaccurate object tracking from KCF on the massive amount of data we ran the tracking on that took ~24 hours on one thread to fully execute.

 ![CSRT Example](img/sample5.gif){: .teaser}

 ## Introduction:
 Object tracking is an increasingly important part of the modern world as technology becomes more ubiquitous and cameras and computers see more of our every move.
 Object tracking like such has applications in the field of surveillance, traffic flow analysis, self driving vehicles, crowd counting, audience flow analysis, and many more fields of human-computer interactions.
-So there is a massive motivation to determine the "best" approach to do this tracking, and as such we sought to analyze one of the more recent and popular implementations of object tracking: CSRT.
-(Of course we'll analyze another object tracking algorithm in the future for apples to apples comparison).
+So there is a massive motivation to determine the "best" approach to do this tracking, and as such we sought to analyze two of the more recent and popular implementations of object tracking: CSRT and KCF.

 The particular domain we worked in was with videos.
 To properly track an object, you must see both where it comes from and where it moves based off of time, so this format of analyzing videos was critical.
 In the problem space, one can think of videos as a set of frames aka images lined up based off of time.
 This allowed us to analyze rgb images from videos after the videos were separated into frames.

-As stated, since we're using opencv’s library to implement this object tracking algorithm, the main difference in approach to this problem that our project tackles is tracking accuracy and efficiency of these algorithms as well as reading from a large dataset.
-Another difference in our approach is that the dataset was so large that we had to build our own metadata system to read directly from the zip file.
+As stated, since we're using opencv’s library to implement these object tracking algorithms, the main difference in approach to this problem that our project tackles is tracking accuracy and efficiency of these algorithms as well as reading from a large dataset.
+Another difference in our approach is that the dataset was so large that we had to build our own metadata system to read directly from the zip file for each algorithm.

 ## Approach:
-As we were looking to analyze an object tracking algorithm, we decided that one of the most key factors would be breadth of data tested.
+As we were looking to analyze object tracking algorithms, we decided that one of the most key factors would be breadth of data tested.
 The more data we tested, the more statistically accurate the results would be.
-We used opencvs implementation of CSRT (Channel and Spatial Reliability Tracking) which uses underlying histograms of oriented gradients and colors.
+We used opencvs implementation of CSRT (Channel and Spatial Reliability Tracking) which uses underlying histograms of oriented gradients and colors as well KCF (Kernelized Correlation Filters) which mainly relies on filtering and background subtraction.
 We quite uniquely linked the TrackingNet dataset and TrackingNet's metrics with our own metrics and opencv implementation by reading directly from the zipped set of videos (>2,500 videos totaling 92 GB) into our algorithm.

 One problem was tracking speed without affecting the actual speed.
 TrackingNet holds no way of calculating the frames analyzed per second by the algorithm, so we carefully wrote scripts to track this, making sure not to impact the performance with the timing metric code .
 We also built a python generator that reduces the memory required to run this analysis, as it was maxing out our memory usage on our personal machines.
 The last major problem we solved was the massive 92 GB zipped file size for the >2,500 videos.
 We wrote a script that reads directly from the zip files to efficiently utilize memory (rather than unzipping the data to access).
 On our laptops, we barely have enough room for the zipped data, let alone the even larger unzipped data.